PLATINUM2024

 Context Notes

-AL Coppell received requests from the school counselors when a need arises throughout the school year.
-Children are given clothes, shoes, jacket, underwear, books and dental hygiene products.
+AL of Coppell receives requests from the school counselors when needs arise.
+Children are given clothes, shoes, jacket, underwear, books and dental hygiene items.
+Food needs are now the top priority.

 Total number of volunteer hours contributed to the organization